gavinlyonsrepo/ADS1x15_PICO/README.md

 In continuous-conversion mode (MODE bit set to 0), the ADS1X15 perform conversions continuously.
 It outputs an 8uS pulse on the ALERT line when ready.
 This can be used to trigger an interrupt to tell PICO to collect the ready data.
 ![image](https://github.com/gavinlyonsrepo/ADS1x15_PICO/blob/main/extra/doc/images/3.jpg)

 Differential.
-The differential reading of the ADC can also be done with asynchronous calls measuring the difference in volatge between two channels.
+The differential reading of the ADC can also be done with asynchronous calls measuring the difference in voltage between two channels.
-4 methods are available.
-Two differential measurements can be performed.

 Single ended.
 Four single-ended input measurements Can be performed on the 4 channels.

 Comparator Mode.
-The ADS  sensor feature a programmable digital comparator that can issue an alert on the ALERT pin when a threshold is passed..
+The ADS sensor feature a programmable digital comparator that can issue an alert on the ALERT pin when a threshold is passed.
 The settings are set to default can be changed within the "startComparator_SingleEnded" method.

 Hardware